steciuk/card-game/README.md

 This project was created as a bachelor's degree thesis in Computer Science (Computer Information System Engineering) at Warsaw University of Technology.

-Deployed application available at [CardGame](https://cardgame.adam-steciuk.com/).
+Deployed application available at [CardGame](https://cardgame.steciuk.dev/).

+⚠️ **The backend of this app is currently taking a well-deserved nap, courtesy of Heroku's new pricing.
+Maybe one day, when I find some time and a free hosting alternative, I will revive it.
+Until then, the app is not functional.** ⚠️

 ## Structure of the repository